-If you have begun to experience frequent coughing or unusual pain with coughing after a car accident, seek medical attention immediately.
+If you have begun to experience frequent coughing, unusual pain with coughing, or your chest hurts after a car accident, seek medical attention immediately.
 The blunt force trauma of the collision could have caused significant damage beneath the surface of your skin that is not visible to the naked eye.

 Here is everything you need to know about coughing after a crash, from the most common accident injuries that can cause a cough to the recommended course of action if you believe the negligence of another driver caused your injuries.